andyroiiid/voxel-game-binaries/README.md

 ## Physics

-TODO: move to latest version

 The physics engine is a simple custom one written from scratch.

-I didn't have an experience implementing a physice engine before.
-So it doesn't contain any broad-phase or narrow phase, and it only supports collision detection and ray-casting.
+I didn't have an experience implementing a physics engine before.
+So it doesn't contain any broad-phase or narrow-phase, and it only supports collision detection and ray-casting.
 The collider on the player supports a behaviour similar to [`KinematicBody.move_and_slide`](https://docs.godotengine.org/en/3.2/classes/class_kinematicbody2d.html#class-kinematicbody2d-method-move-and-slide) of the Godot engine.

 Erin Catto has [a great talk](https://www.youtube.com/watch?v=7_nKOET6zwI) about how to implement physics engines.
 But I only used some really basic techniques in this engine.

+There are also [articles](https://tavianator.com/2011/ray_box.html) about how to implement branchless AABB ray-casting.
+Developers from Respawn shared [how to write SIMD version of it](https://www.youtube.com/watch?v=6BIfqfC1i7U).

 ### Binary search for Time of Impact